Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 Broadcast TV and regional sports fees appear as separate line items even though you need them to access those channels.
 These charges add up quickly and can reduce any savings you've secured.

 Review your monthly bill carefully for new or increased fees.
-Spectrum charges about $8.95 for late payments but gives a 30-day grace period first.
+Spectrum charges a late payment fee, and the amount is listed in your service terms.

 Contact customer service about any unexpected charges.
 If Spectrum didn't properly disclose a rate increase, you can often get a one-time waiver.